-The US is approaching 8 million Covid-19 cases and the pace of new infections signals a tough winter - Local News 8
+The US is approaching 8 million COVID-19 cases and the pace of new infections signals a tough winter - Local News 8

 “This is the time when we could be entering one of the worst periods of our epidemic and one of our worst periods in modern American public health,” he said Thursday.
 “I’m very worried for the nation.”

-Public health officials, including Dr. Anthony Fauci, warned in recent months the country should try to lower its baseline ahead of the fall and winter months, to prepare for the new challenges that will arise.
-Those include the flu season, that could stack up against Covid-19 and create what doctors call a “twin-demic,” as well as the upcoming holidays, when many Americans may let their guard down to celebrate with family and friends.
+Public health officials, including Dr. Anthony Fauci, warned in recent months the country should try to lower its daily cases ahead of the fall and winter months, to prepare for new challenges.
+Those include the flu season, which could create what doctors call a “twin-demic” with COVID-19; as well as temptations to hold more gatherings indoors as temperatures drop, including during the holidays.

+The country’s one-week test-positivity rate has moved above 5%, the COVID Tracking Project says.
+The CDC’s director previously suggested that communities’ rates should be below 5% to comfortably have schools open.

+And test positivity is much worse in certain states — sitting above 20% Friday in Idaho, Iowa, South Dakota and Wisconsin.

-States across the US are now reporting upticks in test positivity, which has “proven in the past to be a very good prediction of a surge in cases, which ultimately leads to a surge in hospitalizations, and then ultimately, in some individuals that will obviously be an increase in deaths,” Fauci said on “Good Morning America” Thursday.
+Rising positivity rates have “proven in the past to be a very good prediction of a surge in cases, which ultimately leads to a surge in hospitalizations, and then ultimately” a rise in death rates, Fauci said on ABC’s “Good Morning America” Thursday.

 ‘The virus is now winning’

-At least 35 states are now reporting more new cases than the previous week, data from Johns Hopkins University shows.
-Fourteen states — Alaska, Illinois, Kansas, Minnesota, Missouri, Nebraska, New Mexico, North Dakota, Ohio, Oregon, Utah, West Virginia, Wisconsin and Wyoming — were at their peak seven-day case average Thursday, according to the data.
+More than 30 states accumulated more new COVID-19 cases this past week compared to the previous week, according to data from Johns Hopkins.

+Fourteen states on Thursday recorded their highest-ever weekly average for new cases: Alaska, Colorado, Illinois, Indiana, Kansas, Missouri, Nebraska, New Mexico, North Dakota, Ohio, South Dakota, West Virginia, Wisconsin, and Wyoming, according to Johns Hopkins.
-Meanwhile, in Arkansas and Michigan, health officials reported the highest daily Covid-19 case count on record.
-In New Hampshire, state epidemiologist Dr. Benjamin Chan said the state saw a 56% increase in its number of active Covid-19 cases over the past week.

-New Mexico’s governor said in a news conference Thursday the state had a positivity of 8.1% and called the current state of the pandemic “the most serious emergency that New Mexico has ever faced.”
+New Mexico’s governor called her state’s coronavirus situation “the most serious emergency that New Mexico has ever faced” Thursday.

+The state’s test-positivity rate was 8.1%, she said.
+It’s average of new daily cases over a week — 457 as of Thursday — is more than 400% higher than it was at one point in early September.

 That comes just days after she issued new restrictions to help curb the spread of the virus — including a limit on mass gatherings and a 10 p.m. closing time for establishments serving alcohol.